Scaling of Fock-space propagator and multifractality across the many-body localization transition: Introduction

 The FS propagator contains information about the ergodic/non-ergodic nature of the phase, as different eigenstates contribute to it, based on their energy and amplitudes over FS lattice sites.
 From a technical point of view, computation of the propagator in principle requires all eigenstates.
 This restricts the system sizes accessible to numerical exact diagonlization (ED), which for $L>18$ can access only a limited number of eigenstates~\cite{Luitz.2018}.
 To access larger sizes, comparable to those accessible via parallelised shift-invert method~\cite{Luitz.2018} or POLFED~\cite{polfed}, but at significantly cheaper computational cost, we compute the FS propagators using a standard recursive Green function method \cite{Lee.1981,MacKinnon.1980,MacKinnonKramer.1983}, but adapted to the FS graph.
 Moreover, for the reasons discussed below, we study a scaled version of the self-energy, viz.\ $\dt/\sqrt{L}$, and refer to it as $\Delta_t$ throughout the rest of the paper for notational convenience.
 Employing the recursive method, we obtain the following main results:\\ 1.
 The typical value $\Delta_t$ of the self-energy is finite in the thermal phase.
 It vanishes $\propto \mathcal{N}_F^{-(1-D_s)}$ in the MBL phase and at the critical point, where $D_s<1$ is a fractal dimension reflecting the multifractal nature of the states. $D_{s}$ changes discontinuously across the MBL transition, from $D_s<1$ to $D_s=1$ throughout the thermal phase. \\ 2.
 The finite-size scaling of $\dt$ as a function of disorder strength ($W$) is consistent with an asymmetric finite-size scaling form~\cite{Garc_PRL2017,Nicolas_MBL2019,Laflorencie2020,roy.2021} across the MBL transition.
 Scaling on the thermal side is controlled by a non-ergodic volume scale $\Lambda$, which diverges with an essential singularity $\Lambda\sim \exp{(b/\sqrt{\delta W})}$, [$\delta W=(W_c-W)$, $b\sim\mathcal{O}(1)$] at a critical disorder ($W_c$), redolent of a KT-like transition.
 Scaling on the MBL side by contrast is controlled by a FS correlation length ($\xi$), which exhibits a power-law divergence on approaching criticality.
 Moreover, the scaling theory implies that in the thermodynamic limit $\dt$ vanishes continuously on approaching the transition from the thermal side as $\sim \exp{[-b'/\sqrt{\delta W}]}$ with $b'\sim \mathcal{O}(1)$.

 As already mentioned, multifractal characterization of MBL states~\cite{deluca2013,Luitz.2015} and numerical scaling theory consistent with a KT-like MBL transition have been obtained via study of eigenstate IPRs~\cite{Nicolas_MBL2019,roy.2021}.
 However our work reveals for the first time the multifractality and KT-type critical scaling in terms of a FS order parameter for the thermal-MBL transition.
+Additionally, the FS order parameter, being associated with an inverse decay time of localized initial states, provides a truly dynamical characterization of MBL transition unlike the static properties studied based on eigenstates in the previous studies \cite{deluca2013,Luitz.2015,Nicolas_MBL2019,roy.2021}.